Abduction of Dyan Gumanao and Armand Dayoha: Abduction

 Coming from Christmas vacation, the couple were returning to Cebu City from the Port of Cagayan de Oro after informing the parents of Gumanao of their plans to get married by May 2023.
 While embarking, a man from behind called their names and told "police kami".
 They were pushed to a more private area of the docks towards a silver vehicle.
 They shouted for help and Gumanao screamed "aktibista kami".
 There were witnesses, including security personnel of the port, but they were not given help.
 The couple were brought to an undisclosed location by Pier 6.

 A video of the abduction was captured by an onlooker and went viral on social media.
 The clip showed that the couple were shouting for help, but no one intervened.

 The couple, blindfolded and tied, felt the vehicle boarded onto a ship and also felt that through clues, believed to have reached Negros Occidental by ferry at one point.
 The captors said that other units of state forces were also targeting them and they wanted them to surrender as "communists rebels" and become intelligence assets.
 Apart from being dealt with psychological and emotional torture, they were also threatened of execution.
 They were afraid that they would become part of the long list of victims of extrajudicial killings in the Philippines.

 During these times, activists and other concerned individuals mounted campaigns and protests to pressure authorities to surface the two.
-The Makabayan Bloc representatives from ACT Teachers, GABRIELA, and Kabataan Partylists sounded the alarm, reminiscing the horror of massive and state-sponsored enforced disappearances during the martial law of former President Ferdinand Marcos Sr. where about 1,600 have went missing for fighting for democratic rights.
+The Makabayan Bloc representatives from ACT Teachers, GABRIELA, and Kabataan Partylists sounded the alarm, reminiscing the horror of massive and state-sponsored enforced disappearances during the martial law of former President Ferdinand Marcos Sr. where about 1,600 have gone missing for fighting for democratic rights.

 On January 15, they were brought to a rural place north of Cebu City where they were eventually released.
 The couple were able to stay in a resort in Carmen, Cebu where they were fetched eventually by loved ones and colleagues the next day.